a4lamber/google_data_course/course_1.md

 ### Embracing your data analyst skills

-Some soft skills you need to be a good data analyst.
+Five essential aspects of analytical skills,

 - Curiosity
 - Understand context
 - A techanical mindset
-  - Break down an action into smaller steps
+  - Break down an action into smaller steps.
 - Data design
-  - How you organize information
+  - How you organize information.
 - Data strategy
-  - Management of the poeple, processes and tools used in data analysis.
+  - Management of the people, processes and tools used in data analysis.

 Although you are using those tools extensively in your daily life, you still need to fill in the necessary and specific skills for the job.